vatsalgabani64/bloq-quantum-screening-task/README.md

 **How to submit:**
 1. Fork this repository.
 2. Complete the task to the best of your ability.
-3. Provide read access to jay@bloq.in so we can review your solution.
+3. Provide read access to jay@bloq.in so we can review your code.
+4. Deploy it on Vercel or any deployment platform and submit the link in the form (.

 Follow the [steps to start a standard Next.js app](https://nextjs.org/docs/app/getting-started/installation#run-the-development-server) to get started.
 The task is described on the home page.